richardg867/MultiPoolMiner/README.md

 # Personal MultiPoolMiner Fork

 This is my personal MultiPoolMiner code playground, based on the MiningPoolHubStats fork.
-Feel free to use it.
+Many of this fork's changes are for the sake of "why not", but feel free to use it.

 ## List of changes (important notes in bold)